 Missing Soldiers Office

-During July and August of 1865, Barton accompanied a U.S. Army expedition to the notorious Confederate prisoner of war camp at Andersonville, Georgia, charged with identifying the graves of Union soldiers who had died there.
-Although Barton’s work there did not include cataloging burial sites, she did serve an important role by notifying the families of deceased soldiers who the army identified.
+During July and August 1865, Barton accompanied a U.S. Army expedition to the notorious Confederate prisoner of war camp at Andersonville, Georgia, charged with identifying the graves of Union soldiers who had died there.
+Although Barton’s work there did not include cataloging burial sites, she served an important role by notifying the families of deceased soldiers who the army identified.
 In recognition of her service, the U.S. government accorded Barton the honor of raising the flag over Andersonville National Cemetery on August 17, 1865, during the dedication ceremony.